Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Hurrah!

-From the speech of Marshal of the Soviet Union Zhukov.
+From the speech of Marshal of the Soviet Union, G.K.
+Zhukov.

-I welcome and congratulate you on your great victory over German imperialism.
+on your great Victory over the German imperialism.

 Today, the capital of our Motherland, Moscow,